 Copyrighting has Become a Serious Issue in China

-Recently, American brands like Disney have started suing companies which replicate their ads.
-As a result, Youku has won 32 huge contracts for running piracy free advertisements by some of the leading international companies working in China.
+Recently, American brands like Disney have started suing companies that replicate their ads.
+As a result, Youku has won 32 huge contracts for running piracy-free advertisements by some of the leading international companies working in China.

 Advertising through Blogging and Bulletin Board Sites have become the Two Most Popular Advertising Trends

 Blogs and BSS (Bulletin Board Sites) have become the best advertising tools in China.
-Not only do they work effectively but they are very effective for word of mouth advertisements where real consumers pass on their experience to their readers and visitors.
-This trend is really the best in the times of crisis, especially when a company wants to convey to its consumers that it is recalling a certain product, or when they want to clear whatever rumors are spreading around regarding its products.
+Not only do they work effectively but they are very effective for word-of-mouth advertisements where real consumers pass on their experience to their readers and visitors.
+This trend is really the best in times of crisis, especially when a company wants to convey to its consumers that it is recalling a certain product, or when they wants to clear whatever rumors are spreading around regarding its products.

 Through this type of advertising, the consumers come to know about the latest updates on the product, any giveaways or competitions which are being offered and being held, as well as any news related to it.